Quantum Techniques for Stochastic Mechanics: Probabilities vs amplitudes

 and continuity:

 should be of the form

 for a unique `infinitesimal stochastic operator' $H$.

 When $X$ is a finite set, this is true---and an infinitesimal stochastic operator is just a square matrix whose columns sum to zero and whose off-diagonal entries are nonnegative.
-But do you know a theorem characterizing infinitesimal stochastic operators for general measure spaces $X$?
-Someone must have worked it out.
+But we don't know a really good theorem characterizing infinite stochastic operators for general measure spaces $X$.
+We shall say what we know about this in Section \ref{sec:11_hille-yosida}.

-Luckily, for our work on stochastic Petri nets, we only need to understand the case where $X$ is a countable set and our integrals are really just sums.
+Luckily, for our work on stochastic Petri nets we only need to understand the case where $X$ is a countable set and our integrals are really just sums.
 This should be almost like the case where $X$ is a finite set---but we'll need to take care that all our sums converge.